 Somalia: 110 dead from hunger in past 48 hours in drought

-Somalia's prime minister announced Saturday that 110 people have died from hunger in the past 48 hours in a single region as a severe drought threatens millions of people across the country.
-It was the first death toll announced by Somalia's government since it declared the drought a national disaster on Tuesday.
+In this Saturday, Feb.
+25, 2017 file photo, malnourished baby Ali Hassan, 9 months old, is held by his mother Fadumo Abdi Ibrahim, who fled the drought in southern Somalia, at a feeding center in a camp in Mogadishu, Somalia.
+Somalia's prime minister said Saturday, March 4, 2017 that 110 people have died from hunger in the past 48 hours in a single region as a severe drought threatens millions of people.

 Discussions